 What to look for when buying a golf laser rangefinder

 Hold up just one second!
-Before we go on to review our top picks of rangefinders, wouldn’t you like to know how I rated them?
+Before we go on to review our top picks of the best golf laser rangefinders, wouldn’t you like to know how I rated them?
 Also, what are the aspects that you should keep in mind while trying to purchase one?
 Don’t worry; buying a laser range finder doesn’t have to be tough, even if you’re a newbie.
 Here are the following things to keep in mind:

 - Ease of use